tskyles-401-advanced-javascript/bend-javascript-401d3/curriculum/class-29/lab/README.md

 # LAB - Routing and Component Composition

-Implement routing and composed components into the To Do Application.
+Implement routing and composed components into the RESTy Application.

 ## Before you begin